Breaking HSC rules

 - bringing in electronic devices unless specifically approved.

-The Malpractice Register allows NESA to record, assess and analyse the number and type of malpractice offences that occur across the state.
+The Malpractice Register is a record of the number and type of malpractice offences that occur in HSC school-based assessment tasks across the state.

 Schools must record all instances in the register where a student was found to have engaged in malpractice in an HSC school-based assessment task.